 - Transfer students who receive a grade of 'C' or better in Intermediate Algebra at their transfer institution do not need to take the MPT.
-However, since Intermediate Algebra is not a college-level course, they will be required to provide proof of course completion in the form of a transcript to the Mathematics Department in order to obtain permission to register for additional math courses at NEIU.
+However, since Intermediate Algebra is not a college-level course, they will be required to provide proof of course completion in the form of an unofficial transcript to the Mathematics Department in order to obtain permission to register for appropriate level math courses at NEIU.

 - Transfer students who have submitted their ACT scores can be placed into a math course solely based on their ACT Math score.